-PROJECT NAME Grant Request Amount \$ PROJECT TYPE Non-Motorized Project (Check 1 box only) Required Match Amount \$ Acquisition □ Development □ TOTAL PROJECT COST \$ APPLICANT (Agency name, address, and zip code) COUNTY NEAREST CITY PROJECT ADDRESS (including z ip code) APPLICANT'S REPRESENTATIVE AUTHORIZED IN RESOLUTION Name (typed or printed) and Title Email address Phone PERSON with DAY-TO-DAY RESPONSIBILITY for ADMINISTRATION N of the GRANT (if different from Au thorized Representative) Name (typed or printed) and Title Email address Phone GRANT SCOPE: (Items of work to be completed with RTP Funds a T For Development Project, Land Tenure is acres For Acquisition Projects, Proj ect Land will be acres Acres owned in fee simple by Applicant Acres to be acquired in fee simple by Applicant Recordation Number(s): Acres available under a year lease Acres to be acquired in other than fee simple (explain) Acres of other interest (explain) Locatify that the information contained in this Application include ling required attachments is as nurata I certify that the information contained in this Application, include ding required attachments, is acc curate.
-Signed Authorized Representative as shown in Resolution Date Dist News and Titles Print Name and Title:
+PROJECT NAME Grant Request Amount \$ PROJECT TYPE Non-Motorized Project (Check 1 box only) Required Match Amount \$ Acquisition □ Development □ TOTAL PROJECT COST \$ APPLICANT (Agency name, address, and zip code) COUNTY NEAREST CITY PROJECT ADDRESS (including z ip code) APPLICANT'S REPRESENTATIVE AUTHORIZED IN RESOLUTION Name (typed or printed) and Title Email address Phone PERSON with DAY-TO-DAY RESPONSIBILITY for ADMINISTRATION N of the GRANT (if different from Au thorized Representative) Name (typed or printed) and Title Email address Phone GRANT SCOPE: (Items of work to be completed with RTP Funds a nd the required Match amount.
+Do i not include Project merits.)
+For Development Project, Land Tenure is acres For Acquisition Projects, Projects ect Land will be acres Acres owned in fee simple by Applicant Acres to be acquired in fee simple by Applicant Recordation Number(s): Acres available under a year lease Acres to be acquired in other than fee simple (explain) Acres of other interest (explain) I certify that the information contained in this Application, include ding required attachments, is acc curate.
+Signed Authorized Representative as shown in Resolution Date Print Name and Title: Print Name and Title: